Schuyler Colfax: Italian unity

-On Friday, January 6, 1871, from Washington, D.C., in a letter published in the New York Times, Colfax recognized and rejoiced in King Victor Emmanuel II's victory of unifying Italy and setting up a new government in Rome.
-Colfax encouraged Italy to form a Republican government that protected religious freedom, regardless of faith, and the civil rights of all individuals, including those who lived in poverty.
+On Friday, January 6, 1871, in a letter from Washington, D.C., published in the New York Times, Colfax recognized and rejoiced in King Victor Emmanuel II's victory of unifying Italy and setting up a new government in Rome.
+Colfax encouraged Italy to form a republican government that protected religious freedom, regardless of faith, and the civil rights of all individuals, including those who lived in poverty.
 Colfax said, "for out of this new life of civil and religious liberty will flow peace and happiness, progress and prosperity, with material and national development, and advancement as surely as healthy springs flow from fountains of purity."

 Election of 1872

 Prior to the 1872 Presidential election, Colfax believed that Grant would only serve one term as president.
 In 1870, Colfax announced he would not run for political office in 1872.
 Colfax's announcement failed to garner prominent support among Republicans for a presidential bid, as he had planned, while Grant decided to run for a second term.
 In addition, Liberal Republican interest in Colfax as a possible presidential candidate alienated him from Grant and the regular Republicans.
 (The Liberal Republicans believed that the Grant administration was corrupt and were against Grant's attempted annexation of Santo Domingo.)
 Colfax changed his mind and decided to run for the Republican nomination for vice president.
-He told his supporters that he would accept the nomination if it was given to him.
+He told his supporters that he would accept the nomination if it was offered.
 However, Colfax's previously stated intent not to run in 1872 had created the possibility of a contested nomination, and Senator Henry Wilson defeated Colfax by 399.5 delegates to 321.5.
-Grant went on to win election to a second term, and Wilson became the 18th vice president of the United States.
+Grant went on to win a second term, and Wilson became the 18th vice president of the United States.

 Crédit Mobilier scandal

-In September 1872, during the presidential campaign, Colfax's reputation was marred by a New York Sun article which indicated that he was involved in the Crédit Mobilier scandal.
-Colfax was one of several Representatives and Senators (mostly Republicans), who were offered (and possibly took) bribes of cash and discounted shares in the Union Pacific Railroad's Crédit Mobilier subsidiary in 1868 from Congressman Oakes Ames for votes favorable to the Union Pacific during the building of the First transcontinental railroad.
-Henry Wilson was among those accused, but after initially denying a connection, he provided a complicated explanation to a Senate investigating committee, which involved his wife having purchased shares with her own money, and then later canceling the transaction over concerns about its propriety.
+In September 1872, Colfax's reputation was marred by a New York Sun article which indicated that he was involved in the Crédit Mobilier scandal.
+Colfax was one of several representatives and senators who had been offered (and possibly took) bribes of cash and discounted shares in the Union Pacific Railroad's Crédit Mobilier subsidiary from Congressman Oakes Ames in 1868 for votes favorable to the Union Pacific during the building of the First transcontinental railroad.
+Henry Wilson was among those accused, but after initially denying a connection, he provided a complicated explanation to a Senate investigating committee, stating that his wife had purchased shares with her own money, and then later cancelled the transaction over concerns about its propriety.
 Wilson's reputation for integrity was somewhat dampened, but not enough to prevent him from becoming vice president.